Seasonal workforce swings

 03

-measure what matters
+launch and measure what matters

-Tie the new structure to crew productivity, route efficiency, seasonal retention rates, and margin per job.
+Track crew productivity, route efficiency, seasonal retention rates, and margin per job.

 Landscaping operators need to stop rebuilding their workforce every March.
 The companies that scale are the ones that define roles clearly, plan routes efficiently, manage equipment systematically, and retain seasonal workers year over year.